Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Discussion

 The mathematical simplicity of Eq.~\eqref{eq:signal_expression} is a product of many idealized assumptions, so we can expect that measurements taken from real quantum devices will not necessarily be as easy to describe.
 Our analysis of superconducting qubit measurements in Sec.~\ref{sec:setup} reveals several examples of non-ideal behavior in both the syndrome and noise distributions, and we expect similar findings in the outputs of other devices.
 While some signal imperfections can be accounted for in traditional CQEC algorithms, such as the incorporation of auto-correlations into the Bayesian classifier, most of them will not be easy to precisely characterize.
 It is in these situations that neural networks can best demonstrate their advantage, since they do not require any a priori description of the patterns within the measurement signals, but instead learn them directly from the training data.
 An interesting direction for further study is the extension of the RNN-based CQEC algorithm to correlated and leakage errors.

 A CQEC algorithm should be practical to run on a sub-microsecond timescale, typically using an FPGA or other programmable, low-latency device.
-There are many precedents for running RNNs on FPGAs (e.g. see~\cite{Chang_Martini_Culurciello_2016}).
-Since the RNN architecture used in our paper is small in size (more simplifications are discussed in Appendix~\ref{app:rnn_hidden_performance}), we are optimistic that its computational latency is sub-microsecond.
+The Bayesian model requires division to normalize the posteriors, which is a very costly operation on FPGAs.
+This makes it challenging to efficiently implement the Bayesian model, although a more practical log-Bayesian approach has recently been developed \cite{Convy_Whaley_2021}.
+The RNN-based model, by contrast, does not require division and avoids this problem.
+There are many precedents for running RNNs on FPGAs (see e.g.~\cite{Chang_Martini_Culurciello_2016}).
+Since the RNN architecture used in our paper is small in size (more simplifications are discussed in App.~\ref{app:rnn_hidden_performance}), its computational latency is sub-microsecond.
 Nevertheless, more work will be needed in order to determine how best to interface the RNN with the quantum computer in a feedback loop.
 For supervised learning, there is the need for generating a sufficient amount of training data that incorporates the error information and the signal features.
-Future work could focus on determining the minimum amount and type of data that the RNN needs to train effectively, and explore how these needs change as the number of physical qubits in the error code increases.
+Further work could focus on determining the minimum amount and type of data that the RNN needs to train effectively, and understand how these needs change as the number of physical qubits in the error code increases.

+Given low-latency implementations of the Bayesian and RNN-based models, an obvious next step for future work would be a direct comparison between these CQEC protocols and existing discrete QEC protocols on quantum hardware.
+Rist\`e \textit{et al.}~\cite{Riste_2020} have already demonstrated discrete QEC for a three-qubit bit-flip code on transmons, and recent work by Livingston \textit{\textit{et al.}}~\cite{Livingston_2021} has implemented a triple threshold CQEC protocol on similar hardware.
+By running experiments on a given physical device, a full comparison between discrete and continuous CQEC can be made under realistic conditions.
+Due to the lack of both entangling gates and ancillas, we are optimistic that CQEC could significantly improve the speed and fidelity of many QEC codes.